 In chapter 9, only the appearance is mentioned, nothing about the character.

-From the tribe of Benjamin (put in a slightly bad light at the end of Judges, where there is war between Benjamin and the rest of Israel).
+From the tribe of Benjamin (put in a slightly bad light at the end of Judges, where there was war between Benjamin and the rest of Israel).
 Not the correct tribe for a king according to Genesis 49:10.

 “The scepter will not depart from Judah, nor the ruler’s staff from between his feet, until he to whom it belongs shall come and the obedience of the nations shall be his.”
 Genesis 49:10

-God gave them Saul in response to their expectations, to show that there are other things that are more important.
+God gave them Saul in response to their expectations, to show that there were other things that were more important.

 1 Sam 10-12: 3 ceremonies

-1) 10:1-16: Samuel anoints Saul
+1) 10:1-16: Samuel anoints Saul.

 In Rama, in secret.
-Not even Saul's servant knew about this (9:27), and Saul avoids telling his uncle (10:16).
+Not even Saul's servant knew about this (9:27), and Saul avoided telling his uncle (10:16).
 A "spiritual" appointment by God.

-2) 10:17-27: Saul is selected by lot
+2) 10:17-27: Saul is selected by lot.

-In Mizpah, so that the people will see that God is behind the election (10:18-19).
+In Mizpah, so that the people would see that God was behind the election (10:18-19).
 Still not full support from the people (10:27).
 A more "political" appointment by God.

 3) Ch.
-11-12: Saul is chosen as king because of his skills
+11-12: Saul is chosen as king because of his skills.

 In Gilgal, to confirm the king's power (11:14), probably because he now had wider support among the people (11:15).
 A "religious" affirmation of the people.

 Ch.
-12: Samuel quits as judge
+12: Samuel quits as judge.

-Samuel is the last judge before they transition to kingship.
-The judges, represented by Samuel, are officially "acquitted" through Samuel's question and the people's confession in 12:3-5.
-The conclusion is that the system with judges has worked well.
+Samuel was the last judge before they transitioned to kingship.
+The judges, represented by Samuel, were officially "acquitted" through Samuel's question and the people's confession in ch.
+12:3-5.
+The conclusion was that the system with judges had worked well.

 "Samuel said to them, “The Lord is witness against you, and also his anointed is witness this day, that you have not found anything in my hand.”
 “He is witness,” they said."
 12:5

 vv.
-14-15: Obedience to the Law of Moses is still the most important thing.
-If they serve God with all their hearts, it will go well with them (vv.
+14-15: Obedience to the Law of Moses was still the most important thing.
+If they served God with all their hearts, it would go well with them (vv.
 20-25).
-The position of Samuel changes in that they get a king, and from now on he will not lead the people, but act as a prophet (v.
+The position of Samuel changed because they now had a king, and from now on he would not lead the people, but act as a prophet (v.
 23).

 God is gracious and committed to his people.
-His love for them allows the monarchy.
+His love for them allowed the monarchy.

-They must be faithful to God first, then the king.
-When Saul and David are anointed, they are anointed rulers or princes, and the word "king" is not used.
-Thoughts are that it is God who is the king.
+They had to be faithful to God first, then the king.
+When Saul and David were anointed, they were anointed rulers or princes, and the word "king" was not used.
+Thoughts were that it was God who was the king.
 "Has not the Lord anointed you ruler over his inheritance?", says Samuel to Saul in 10:1.
-It is still God's people, even though Saul is king.
+It was still God's people, even though Saul was king.

 Ch.
 13